joshtynjala/actionscript-3.0-developers-guide/display/using-the-drawing-api/defining-winding-rules.md

 <div>

-The enhanced drawing API also introduces the concept of path “winding”: the direction for a path.
+The enhanced drawing API also introduces the concept of path "winding": the direction for a path.
 The winding for a path is either positive (clockwise) or negative (counter-clockwise).
 The order in which the renderer interprets the coordinates provided by the vector for the data parameter determines the